AdobeDocs/experience-manager-guides-learn.en/help/courses/course-3/conver-ui-config.md

     >[!NOTE]
     >
+    > The 2506 release of Experience Manager Guides introduces new properties: `displayMode`, `documentType`, `documentSubType`, and `flag`.
+These properties are supported only from version 2506 onwards.
+Similarly, the change from `toc` to `layout` in the mode property also applies starting with this release.
+    >
     > A new field, `documentType`, is now available alongside the existing `editor` field.
 Both fields are supported and can be used as needed.
-However, using `documentType` is recommended to ensure consistency across implementations.
+However, using `documentType` is recommended to ensure consistency across implementations, especially when working with the `documentSubType` property.
 The `editor` field remains valid to support backward compatibility and existing integrations.

 1. `target`: Specifies where the new component will be added.
 This uses key-value pairs or indexes for unique identification.
 View states include: